Gubeer: Production

 Thilip started writing the script in January 2013.
 He started shooting on 16 April 2013.
 The movie was shot in 19 days.
 Post production took place during the second half of 2013.
 Gubeer cleared Central Board of Film Certification with 'A' on 31 March 2014.
 The production was funded by Thiagarajar College of Engineering alumnus and other friends of Thilip.
 Gubeer is also a partially crowdfunded movie.

 Soundtrack

 The soundtrack was composed by Vishal-Aditya and the album was released on 1 February 2014.
 The Audio was launched by Karthik Subbaraj and Balaji Tharaneetharan.
 The Gubeer soundtrack consists of 8 songs.

 Critical reception

 The film received critical acclaim.
 Karthi of Dinamalar wrote, "A Royal salute to Gubeer Team.
 All lead actors were good.
 Overall, Gubeer is upset to commercial film makers in Kollywood.
 Inspiring and interesting to people who love cult films."
 Malini Mannath of The New Indian Express wrote, "Creative, bold and experimental, Gubeer is worth a watch".

-Jigarthanda Director Karthik Subbaraj strongly recommended Gubeer as "It is an indie, experimental film which is gutsy, bold & filled with fun".